 BIRLING GAP - Just a stone's throw from Eastbourne in Sussex is Birling Gap.
 Not only is this part of the coastline exceptionally beautiful, but from time to time there is great surf.
 In the quest to find a venue for Miss Ocean, the Cleaner Oceans Club are looking at the possibility of hosting this unique water sports pageant on Eastbourne pier.
 Terry Valeriano is seen here at Birling Gap on a visit to check out the location.
 There was not a wave in sight to catch ten but visitors to the location were plenty.
 Apart from his security function, Terry is a keen sportsman and father, looking for ways to keep our oceans clean of plastic waste and other debris for his children and generations to come.

-THE WATERSPORTS PAGEANT WITH A PURPOSE - Most beauty pageants do not have a fitness section, let alone a water sports competition.
+THE WATERSPORTS PAGEANT WITH A PURPOSE - Most pageants do not have a fitness section, let alone a water activities section.

 Whether you are an Olympic athlete or just enjoy surfing in the sea, or with a club for thrills, you will be most welcome to join in the fun.